peterthomassen/draft-ietf-dnsop-cds-consistency/draft-ietf-dnsop-cds-consistency.md

 ## CSYNC

-A CSYNC-based update consists of (1) querying the CSYNC (and possibly SOA) record to determine which data records shall be synchronized from child to parent; (2) querying for these data records (e.g. NS) and placing them in the parent zone.
+A CSYNC-based workflow generally consists of (1) querying the CSYNC (and possibly SOA) record to determine which data records shall be synchronized from child to parent, and (2) querying for these data records (e.g. NS), before placing them in the parent zone.
 If the below conditions are not met during these steps, the CSYNC state MUST be considered inconsistent.